Ashbourne, County Meath: Amenities and retail

 A series of shopping developments were built in Ashbourne, including facilities in the crescent and on Ashbourne High Street.
 In 2002, a local area plan for the town was completed which provided for additional development in Ashbourne.
 The plan provided for the expansion of Ashbourne westward into the townland of Killegland adjoining the new N2 Ashbourne bypass.
 It led to the introduction of residential units, a retail park, community facilities and industrial units.

 Of the streets developed in Ashbourne's "new" town centre, Killegland Street has become a commercial street containing a number of retail units along with a library and council offices.
 Car parking in the town has been expanded by both underground car parking beneath Killegland Street (extending from Tesco to the Civic Offices) and a multi-storey car park above the retail units on the south end of the street.

 A large supermarket has opened a large store on the former Dardis & Dunns seed merchant site on the northern end of Frederick/Main Street as part of the Ashbourne Town Centre development and is accessible from both Frederick Street, across from Ashbourne's original town centre and Killegland Square, linking the new retail area to the established centre in the town.

 In 2007, Ashbourne Retail Park Limited applied for planning permission for an extension to the park.

 The town's first cinema opened, in Ashbourne Retail Park, in 2009.

+Emerald Park, an amusement park and zoo near Ashbourne which was formerly known as Tayto Park, opened in 2010 and has approximately 50 acres of activities.
+The park is home to one of Europe's largest wooden roller coasters, The Cú Chulainn Coaster, which opened in June 2015.